 Professor of Hydrogeology and Principle Investigator

-Ian has been working at Monash Geoscience for many years.
-He has a standing reputation as one of Australia's leading experts in ground and surface water chemistry.
+Ian has been working at Monash University for many years.
+He has an outstanding reputation as one of Australia's leading experts in ground and surface water chemistry.

 DR. ANDREW FRIERDICH